Altinn/altinn-studio-docs/content/technology/solutions/cli/_index.md

 - /teknologi/altinnstudio/solutions/cli/
 ---

-The application has as standard implemented functions for creating Altinn app instances and functions for fetch and store of application data.
+The application supports commands for creating Altinn app instances both with and without prefill, and functions for fetching and storing instance data.
-ALtinn CLI can be [found on GitHub](https://github.com/Altinn/altinn-cli).
+Altinn CLI can be [found on GitHub](https://github.com/Altinn/altinn-cli).
-The application can be used as standrad or extended with custom function devloped by the app owners themselves.
+The application can be used as it, or extended with custom functions developed by the app owners themselves.

 ## Concepts

-The consepts of the CLI application are releated to the different parts of a command line command.
+The concept of the CLI application are related to the different parts of a command line command.

 Example: Storage GetData appId=ttd/how-to-name-it processIsComplete=true

-Command is "Storage"
+- **Command**: Storage
-SubCommand is "GetData"
+- **SubCommand**: GetData
-Option is "appId=ttd/how-to-name-it" "processIsComplete=true"
+- **Option**: "appId=ttd/how-to-name-it" "processIsComplete=true"

 ### Command